She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 The one with kind hands.

-The one who had avoided Bianca’s eyes the morning they told her her baby had died.
+The one who had looked at Bianca strangely the morning they told her the baby was dead.

 “The wedding is over.”